João Pedro (footballer, born 1998)

-João Pedro da Silva Freitas (born 24 June 1998), better known as João Pedro, is an East Timorese professional footballer who plays as a winger or a forward for Malaysia Super League club Kuching City and the Timor-Leste national team.
+João Pedro da Silva Freitas (born 24 June 1998) is an East Timorese professional footballer who plays as a winger or a forward for Malaysia Super League club Kuching City and the Timor-Leste national team.

-João Pedro is currently the all time top scorer of the Timor-Leste national team with 8 goals.
+João Pedro is currently the all-time top scorer of the Timor-Leste national team with 8 goals.
 He also holds the record for the highest goal scoring Timorese to score in the ASEAN Championship.

+Club career

+João Pedro was signed on a free transfer from Cambodian club Angkor Tiger FC by Malaysia Super League club Kuching City on June 28, 2025.
+This was amid strong interest from another Malaysian club Kuala Lumpur City, whose chairman had publicly declared their intent to sign the Timorese striker for the upcoming season.

+In his first season with the Malaysian outfit, João Pedro made seven appearances for Kuching City in the Piala Malaysia, helping them reach the final against reigning champions Johor.

+João Pedro's performance in the Piala Malaysia final was lauded by many fans and critics, highlighted by his dribbles past Johor defenders Feroz Baharudin and Antonio Glauder.
+He was also praised by Kuching City manager Aidil Sharin Sahak, who commended his speed and crossing ability.

 International career

 João Pedro made his national team debut for Timor-Leste at the 2018 AFF Championship tournament.
 On 17 November 2018, he made his first international goal against Philippines.

 On 7 June 2019, João Pedro scored Timor-Leste's only goal in a 7–1 defeat to Malaysia in 2022 FIFA World Cup qualification.

 On 5 September 2024, João Pedro scored a hat-trick in a 4–1 victory over Mongolia in the first leg of the 2027 AFC Asian Cup qualification – play-off round.

 During the 2024 ASEAN Championship against Cambodia on 17 November 2024.
 João Pedro become the joint top scorer for Timor-Leste with 7 goals.

-On 10 June 2025, Pedro scored the lone goal in a 1–0 win against Maldives in the third round of 2027 AFC Asian Cup qualification, making him become the top scorer for Timor-Leste of all time.
+On 10 June 2025, Pedro scored the lone goal in a 1–0 win against Maldives in the third round of 2027 AFC Asian Cup qualification, making him become the all-time top scorer for the Timor-Leste national team.